 - Producing a video ad for our first course

 After our pilot course on U.S. immigration was released, I organized and participated in a panel at the Online News Association’s 2019 conference titled, “Use Email Automation to Deliver Mini-Courses and Activate Your Archives.”
-Alongside other newsletter editors that I recruited, I shared learnings from the experience of going through our pilot.
+Alongside other newsletter editors I recruited, I shared learnings from the experience of going through our pilot.
 I also prepared the presentation slides and one-sheet guide with best practices and tips for attendees.

 Pew Research Center now has 4 email course series available.